Hamlet, North Carolina: Additional information

 Hamlet is at the junction of three major CSX rail lines, one running north towards Raleigh, North Carolina, as well as south towards Savannah, Georgia, and the second running east towards Wilmington, North Carolina, and west towards Bostic, North Carolina.
 At Monroe, North Carolina, the line splits northwest to Charlotte and Bostic, and one continues west to Atlanta, Georgia, originally on to Birmingham, Alabama; however, tracks were removed in 1987.
 The third line splits off from the second just east of Hamlet and continues towards Charleston, South Carolina.
 It has been cited as the prime spot in North Carolina for train watchers.

 In the 1960s, city license tags proclaimed Hamlet as "The Hub of The Seaboard."

 The National Railroad Museum and Hall of Fame is also located in Hamlet.

 Hamlet was the largest city in Richmond County at one time, but it has been surpassed by neighboring Rockingham.
 In the early part of the 20th century, more than 30 trains stopped in Hamlet daily, en route to New York City, New Orleans, Suffolk and cities in Florida.
 Known as "The Hub of the Seaboard," Hamlet had seven hotels and numerous boarding houses and restaurants catering to transferring rail passengers.
 "Hamlet was like the Charlotte airport is today," said Miranda Chavis, manager of the railroad museum.

 In addition to the Hamlet Passenger Station, the Main Street Commercial Historic District is also listed on the National Register of Historic Places.

+Current development and industry

+In 2025, Amazon purchased a 625 acre site for a data center in Hamlet to be built in 2026.
+There was no public input on the purchase or development of the data center, which has been controversial in the community.